 - 1. Locate and stake out the system sand bed, extension areas and soil material cover extensions on the site according to the approved plan. - 2.
-Install sediment/erosion control barriers prior to beginning excavation to protect the system from surface water flows during construction. - 3.
+Double-check that all set-back requirements are met.
+Remember, horizontal set-backs are measured from the outermost edge of the system sand bed. - 3.
+Install sediment/erosion control barriers prior to beginning excavation to protect the system from surface water flows during construction. - 4.
 Do not stockpile materials or equipment within the portion of the site receiving system sand.